Skip to main content

 • Provide research on child issues, including needs assessments and program evaluations

-• Collaboration with other organizations to develop programs to better serve children
+• Collaboration with other international, national, state, and city, and other organizations to develop programs to better serve children

 Do you want to have an internship in child rights with the United Nations?
 Every year they select a few students to work with them.
 Learn more about these opportunities.

-Yvonne Vissing was a judge at the 2017 Moot Court Competition in Child Rights at the University of Leiden, where student teams from around the world acted as lawyers in a child rights case.
+Yvonne Vissing has been a judge at every Moot Court Competition in Child Rights at the University of Leiden since 2017, where student teams from around the world acted as lawyers in a child rights case.

 The CCYS seeks to develop partners at the university, community, state, national, and international levels.
 Let us know your ideas about how we can work together!
 Please contact Yvonne Vissing to discuss possibilities.